-Action/ Plan No. Element Identified need/Demand Opportunities/Constraints Recommended Solution Indoor leisure L4 L5 Indoor sports and leisure centre Community feedback indicates that an indoor multipurpose leisure centre in the area should be a priority in the next ten years.
+Action/ Plan No. Element Identified need/Demand Opportunities/Constraints Recommended Solution Indoor leisure centre L4 L5 Indoor sports and leisure centre Community feedback indicates that an indoor multipurpose leisure centre in the area should be a priority in the next ten years.
 Action E3 in the ROSS 2018 is a high priority recommendation for a feasibility study for an indoor leisure centre.
 Gundary is a suitable potential location for an indoor leisure centre.
-The Moruya Showground Landscape Masterplan suggestions that the basketball stadium is not ideally suited at the site and recommends possible repurposing of the basketball stadium as a low priority action.
-The RFS is considering vacating the Campbell Street premises (Lot 11 Sec 22 DP 758710)within the next 10 years.
+The Moruya Showground Landscape Masterplan suggestions that the basketball stadium is not ideally suited at the site and recommends possible re-purposing of the basketball stadium as a low priority action.
+The RFS is considering vacating the Campbell Street premises (Lot 11 Sec 22 DP 758710) within the next 10 years.
 A private land parcel housing a fuel depot (Lot 2 DP 233466) exists on the south western edge of the Gundary precinct.
 Consider Gundary Oval District Sports Park as a possible location in the ROSS 2018 Action E3 feasibility study.
 Respond to the outcomes of ROSS 2018 Action E3 and Moruya Showground Landscape Masterplan Action L3.
 Consider discussions with land owner of Lot 2 DP 233466, the corner of Campbell and Thomas Streets, regarding potential land acquisition.
 Consider demolition of the Gundary Community Room, vacated RFS building and proposed car park for location of a new indoor leisure centre on the south western corner of Gundary.
 Location and design to be subject to land acquisition and flood zone requirements.
 Incorporate appropriate meeting/ community space within the leisure centre to accommodate ongoing uses of the Gundary Community Room.
-Recreation fa cilities M5 L1 Skate park There is limited shade available in the vicinity of the skate park.
+Recreation fac cilities M5 M8 Skate park There is limited shade available in the vicinity of the skate park.
 The skate park is a popular asset with room for expansion.
+Community interest for an expanded wheeled action sports park.
 ROSS 2018 Action C9 is a low priority action for expansion and upgrade of the skate park.
 Provide additional shade shelter at the skate park.
-Implement future upgrades as per ROSS 2018 Action C9.
-Consider vandal-resistant elements, including options for parkour.
-M8 Criterium circuit " The criterium circuit is not extensively used.
-The criterium circuit is an established element of Gundary.
-Ensure criterium circuit is maintained to a functional standard to encourage use.
-Investigate options to increase use of the criterium circuit, eg, paint with road markings and install signage for use as a road safety training facility or more attractive play area for children.
+Upgrades and expand the skate park as per ROSS 2018 Action C9 in consultation with skate park users.
+Consider bike related elements such as a pump track and options for parkour.
+M9 M10 Criterium circuit The surface of the criterium circuit is poor in parts.
+The criterium circuit is an established element of Gundary and could see increased use.
+Upgrade and improve the surface of the criterium circuit and ensure it is maintained to a safe standard.
+Investigate options to increase use of the criterium circuit, eg, paint road markings and install signage for use as a road safety training facility or more attractive activity for children.